Graph decomposition and parity: Introduction

 \section{Introduction}

 A recent paper by Kolaitis and Kopparty \cite{kk} gives an extension of the zero-one law which holds for first-order logic with a parity operator.
 The keystone of their proof is that the number of copies (not necessarily induced) of any fixed connected graph is asymptotically uniformly distributed modulo $q$ for any $q$ in the random graph $G(n,p)$.
+Other papers have studied this statistic in special cases.
+For example, a 2004 paper of Loebl, Matou\v{s}ek, and Pangr\`ac,\cite{LMP} considered the modulo $q$ distribution of triangles, while the 2014 work of Kopparty and Gilmer \cite{justin} gives the distribution of triangles overall.

+Here we study the distribution of the number of copies (not necessarily induced) of a fixed \emph{disconnected} graph in $G(n,p)$ modulo $q$.
+For convenience, we may say ``the distribution of a graph modulo $q$" to mean the distribution of the number of copies of the graph in $G(n,p)$ with $p$ implicit.
 In this paper we will only be speaking of asymptotic distributions, so when discussing distributions we will remove the word asymptotic for brevity.

-Here we study the distribution of the number of copies (not necessarily induced) of a fixed disconnected graph in $G(n,p)$ modulo $q$.
-For convenience, we may say ``the distribution of a graph modulo $q$" to mean the distribution of the number of copies of the graph in $G(n,p)$ with $p$ implicit .
 We say a graph is uniformly distributed if it is uniformly distributed modulo $q$ for all $q$.
 We give sufficient conditions for a graph to be uniformly distributed, and we use these conditions to completely characterize the distribution of all 2-component graphs for all $q$.
 We then give infinitely large families of uniformly distributed graphs of any component size.

 In analyzing these distributions, we developed the concepts of \emph{unique composition} and \emph{decomposition}.
 These concepts are related to determining when several connected graphs may be combined to create one large connected graph with certain uniqueness properties.
 There are obvious links to the reconstruction conjecture (see \cite{recon1} for a summary), which asks when the subgraphs of a larger graph have slightly different uniqueness properties.
 In this paper we give an algorithm for uniquely composing any two feasible graphs, and certain families of three or more graphs.
 We also show no generic recursive composition algorithm exists.